24008331-DonaldTan/food-ordering-app-team3/README.md

 - Delete route not tested

 🚫 Blockers:
-- Didn’t have time to do EJS files yet (will complete by next week)
+- Didn’t have time to do EJS files yet (will complete soon)